Noise Levels in Historic Mitchell Street, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Northern Historic Mitchell Street

-Eastern Historic Mitchell Street sounds about 68% louder than Northern Historic Mitchell Street to the human ear, a 7.5 dBA gap.
+To the human ear, noise in northeastern Historic Mitchell Street sounds about 207% louder than in northern Historic Mitchell Street, a 16.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?